Department of Psychology and Sociology

 • Master of Arts in Counseling Psychology

-Additional undergraduate courses may be needed to allow students to enroll in specific TAMUK graduate courses.
-Applicants to the programs must have an undergraduate Psychology GPA of at least 3.0 and a preferred GRE score of 297 (Verbal and Quantitative).
+Applicants to our degree programs must have an undergraduate GPA of 3.00 and a GRE score of 297 (Verbal and Quantitative).

-The Master of Arts degree in Counseling Psychology is designed for students desiring to provide applied mental health services; it prepares students to sit for the state Licensed Professional Counselor exam.
+The Master of Arts degree in Counseling Psychology is designed for students desiring to provide applied mental health services; it prepares students to sit for the state Licensed Professional Counselor exam (i.e., the LPC exam).
 The LPC requirements include 60 hours of courses, as required by the Texas Board of Licensed Professional Counselor Examiners.
-Students graduating with an MA in Counseling Psychology find employment in a variety of settings including community and state mental health agencies, university wellness centers, substance abuse treatment centers, and private practice.
+Students graduating with an M.A. in Counseling Psychology find employment in a variety of settings including community and state mental health agencies, university wellness centers, substance abuse treatment centers, and private practice.
 Students also often pursue teaching and research careers at community colleges and universities.
 Graduates also obtain doctoral degrees in Clinical or Counseling Psychology.

-The Master of Science – Master of Arts in General Psychology degree is designed for students desiring to pursue doctoral studies or teaching and research careers.
-Graduates obtain doctoral degrees in Social Psychology, Developmental Education, Audiology, and Neuroscience Psychology.
+The Master of Arts in Psychology thesis option is designed for students desiring to pursue doctoral studies or teaching and research careers.
+Graduates from our program obtain doctoral degrees in Social Psychology, Developmental Education, Audiology, and Neuroscience Psychology.

 Criminology, M.S.